Chernozems of Ukraine: when bombs hit the soil

 Steppe, climate, Ice Ages

 Chernozem soils stretch from west to east in a belt, the black earth zone, through the steppes of Eastern Europe into Central Asia.
-Similar soils in the Americas are the black, humus-rich Mollisols of the prairies of North America and of the pampas in Argentina, where agricultural yields are also excellent.
-Despite their good qualities, chernozems and mollisols have certain sensitivities that have already caused tremendous losses in America, see my first article on black soils and the Dust Bowl disaster.
+Similar soils in the Americas are the black, humus-rich Mollisols of the prairies of North America and of the pampas in Argentina, where beef is produced in too great numbers.
+Despite their good qualities, chernozems and mollisols have certain weak points that have already caused tremendous losses in the Great Plains, see my first article on black soils and the Dust Bowl disaster.

 It is no coincidence that fertile black soils are concentrated in specific places on the planet.
-The climate is responsible for that.
+Climate is responsible for that.
 The huge accumulation of humus is the result of the right balance between rain and drought.
 In steppe regions it rains just enough to sustain grasses but not lush forests.
-The little rain that falls keeps the humus from decomposing quickly and accumulating.
+The little rain that falls keeps the humus from decomposing so it can accumulate.

-Now Ukraine is very well endowed by Mother Earth not only in terms of soil, but also in terms of geology.
-Deep below the chernozem soils are layers of loess sediment, deposited by the wind after the last Ice Age.
+Ukraine is well endowed by nature not only in terms of soil, but also in terms of geology.
+Deep below the chernozem soils are layers of loess sediment, deposited by wind during the last Ice Age.
 Loam consists of fine sand and clay, a mix that leads to favorable properties.
-Ukraine has thus inherited the best of two climates, the earlier Ice Age and the current steppe climate.
+Ukraine has thus inherited the best of two climates, the earlier Ice Age and the actual steppe climate.

 South of Mariupol

-Just south of ruined Mariupol in the hard-hit Donbas region is a town: Dokuchaievsk.
+Just south of war-struck Mariupol in the hard-hit Donbas region is a town named Dokuchaievsk.
 Its name is particularly relevant.
 It is named after the 19th century Russian geographer Vasily Dokuchaev.
 He is known as the father of soil science because he had noted in the Tsarist Empire that soil is a complex entity that develops under the influence not only of the parent rock, but also of climate, life, relief and time.
-His ideas are at the base of soil science.
-Even today, Russia remains a soil science authority, and it is one of the few countries to possess a museum dedicated entirely to soil: the V.R.
+His ideas are at the base of modern soil science.
+Even today, Russia remains a soil science authority, and it is one of not many countries to possess a museum dedicated entirely to soil: the V.R.
 Williams Museum of Soil and Agriculture in Moscow, active since 1954.

 Are chernozem soils a target?